In this article, we will present you our methods of raising and holding the drones in our bee colonies

 The first comb is introduced 40 days before grafting, meanwhile this, we feed the colonies with syrup to encourage the bees to built the comb and the queen to lay.

 This process is repeated every 5 days until the participating colonies receive maximum of 4 likewise combs.
-In case one family is not strong enough to support this level of drone production, either, we stop at a smaller number of combs or we help with frames with capped brood from other families.
+In case one colonie is not strong enough to support this level of drone production, either, we stop at a smaller number of combs or we help with frames with capped brood from other colonie.

 Because the queen excluder is there to separate the 2 bodies, the bees will feed the drone larvae from the body above, while the queen will be stimulated to keep laying eggs in the newly introduced drone-comb.
 Now the colony is in a raising drones cicle.